CodeM01/Discordio/README.md

 Client = Cli.Client("bot_token_here")

-# This code will print the id of the author of the message
+# This code will return a list of dictionaries, each one representing a channel

 @Client.async_handler
 async def message_received(message):
-    print(message.author)
+    print(message.guild.get_channels())

 Client.run()